TheBrightSparkDev/MakeWebWork/README.md

 Hex uses the first value and multiplies it by 16 a b c d e f mean 10 11 12 13 14 15 respectively 15*16 is 240 the second letter is taken at face value.

 So the max value is 15 * 16 + 15 which is 255.
 So all I had to do was create a script to look at Materialize's code and edit it.
-To be lazy I took the entire css file into Word and used replace on paragraphs to make each rule sit on its line I didn't want it to happen for the } though as they would all be on the same line and I wanted to do a line at a time to for loop through.
+To be lazy I took the entire CSS file into Word and used replace on paragraphs to make each rule sit on its line I didn't want it to happen for the } though as they would all be on the same line and I wanted to do a line at a time to for loop through.
 So I did another replacement to add a paragraph after }.

 Then I created a quick and dirty Python script and set it to print out the values I wanted. then > the output to another file called newcolors took a few attempts and then I sorted it.
 The script takes less than a second to run creating a 5k line css file.
 The next challenge is to create a quick and dirty Python file to slap those into a database so I can add the individual colors in style tags in the designer allowing me to very efficiently serve user-created HTML later but I can imagine that will show up in a later challenge